STEWART, Timothy Professor

 Stewart, T. (Ed.).
 (May 2009).
 Insights on teaching speaking in TESOL.
 Alexandria, VA: TESOL, Inc.

-Stewart, T. (forthcoming 2016).
+Stewart, T. (January 2017).
 Introducing a euphony of voices from higher education TESOL classrooms.
-In T. Stewart (Ed.), Voices from the TESOL classroom: Participant inquiries in higher education classes (pp. ).
+In T. Stewart (Ed.), TESOL voices: Insider accounts of classroom life--higher education (pp. 1-3 ).
 Alexandria, VA: TESOL Press.

 Stewart, T. (January 2016).
 The dynamic of team learning in the creation of a higher education learning community: A narrative inquiry.
 In A. Tajino, T. Stewart & D. Dalsky (Eds.), Team teaching and team learning in the language classroom: Collaboration for innovation in ELT (pp. 127-142).
 Singapore: Routledge.